 For me the number one criteria for buying an iPod is audio quality.
-Some people will go for looks, size, or battery life, but for me it’s simply a matter of which iPod sounds the best – not just through the headphones but also into my stereo.
+Some people will go for looks, size, or battery life, but for me it’s which iPod sounds the best – not just through the headphones but also into my stereo.

 This article discusses the reasons for the difference in quality of the sound output of the various models of iPods and iPhones, which iPod sounds the best, and why.
 This article mentions old iPods but it is not out of date.
-I am suggesting that the winning iPods mentioned in this article are better than the current 2016 lineup.

 1st place: 5.5th Gen Classic

 First place goes to the 5.5th Gen Enhanced iPod – the last iPod released in the 5th Generation iPod family.
 Be careful not to confuse this with the 6th generation ipod called Apple iPod ‘Classic’ which looks almost identical.
 The 6th Generation has the aluminium front.
 The 5th Gen family has a plastic front case.

 A very close second place to the rest of the 5th Gen classic family.
 Looks identical to the 5.5th Gen. Read this article for how to tell the 5 and the 5.5 apart.

 3rd place: 4th Gen Classic

 Third place goes to the 4th Generation iPod family including iPod photo, iPod colour and U2 edition iPod.